Engee documentation

 Details

-The required output data type.
-If the input data type does not match the specified value, the unit generates an error.
+The type of output data.
+If the input data type does not match the specified value, the block returns an error.

 Values